leoding86/webextension-pixiv-toolkit/readme.md

 ### **4. Refactor history feature and mirgate download history to it.**
 New history feature except records Pixiv visit history, it also can records Pixiv Comic and Fanbox visit history.
 If the resource has been downloaded, there'll be a downloaded tag present in the record.
 The old download hsitory feature is removed.

+It should be aware that since manifest v3 extension no longer has running background page, there is no way to persist the browsing history in background.
+If you need to record the browsing history, you need to keep the Download Manager open then the browsing history can be saved.

 ### **5. Don't pack the images to zip file anymore.**
 In this version of Pixiv Toolkit, it won't pack the downloaded images into a zip file anymore, it will save the images one by one.
 So for the best user experience, there are some advises below to follow.